- Goadby Marwood Village Hall

 One of the major attractions is its quiet and very rural situation.
 There is only one road in, and out, of the village, although a few deranged visitors have been known to venture through to Wycomb via the gated road in the bovine dominated field at the bottom end of the village.
 No record exists of what became of them.

-The village is a wonderful place to bring up children, although teenagers may find the lack of transport facilities frustrating.
+The village is a wonderful place to bring up children, although teenagers might find the lack of transport facilities frustrating - even though the reliable mum-and-dad taxi service is always on standby.